McLean Hospital 115 Mill Street Belmont, MA 02478

 Philanthropy Drives Better Outcomes in Dual Diagnosis

-People who suffer from psychiatric illnesses often struggle with substance use disorders as well.
-For example, those with bipolar disorder experience addiction at six times the rate of people in the general population, while those with depression and anxiety disorders suffer at twice the rate.
+People who struggle with psychiatric illnesses often struggle with substance use disorders as well.
+For example, those with bipolar disorder experience addiction at six times the rate of people in the general population, while those with depression and anxiety disorders struggle at twice the rate.
 Now, thanks to a philanthropic foundation and two generous couples, McLean can offer patients with dual diagnoses an effective, evidence-based treatment that recognizes the inextricable link between psychiatric illness and substance use.

 Board of Visitors Convenes 2nd Annual Meeting